elderfd/GeneDrop/README.md

 If you've used the old versin of GeneDrop then the following features are new,
 - Support for overlapping generations
 - Support for individuals in different generations having the same ID (use the new <Generation>::<ID> syntax in the pedigree)
+- Multiallelic loci.
+Alleles can be now specified as any string that doesn't include a comma.

 ## How do I use it?
 You can either build from source or use one of the prebuilt binaries.